-The Cinnamon desktop environment is incredibly popular, and for good reason.
-Out of the box it offers a clean, fast and well configured desktop experience that help users to get stuff done, not get in their way.
+The Cinnamon desktop environment is incredibly popular for good reason: it offers a clean, fast, and well configured desktop experience that help users to get stuff done, not get in their way.

-But that doesn’t mean that you can’t make it a little better with a few nifty extras.
+But that doesn’t mean that it can’t be made a little sweeter with a few nifty extras.

 No matter which desktop environment I use I inevitably end up adding some sort of weather monitoring/forecast app or utility to it.